 In CDH 5.9 / Impala 2.7 and higher, the REFRESH statement can apply to a single partition at a time, rather than the whole table.
 Include the optional PARTITION (partition_spec) clause and specify values for each of the partition key columns.

-The following examples show how specifying a nonexistent partition does not cause any error, and the order of the partition key columns does not have to match the column order in the table.
-The partition spec must include all the partition key columns; specifying an incomplete set of columns does cause an error.
+- The order of the partition key columns does not have to match the column order in the table.

 Related impala-shell options:

-All HDFS and Sentry permissions and privileges are the same whether you refresh the entire table or a single partition.
+All HDFS and Sentry permissions and privilege requirements are the same whether you refresh the entire table or a single partition.

-Much of the metadata for Kudu tables is handled by the underlying storage layer.
-Kudu tables have less reliance on the metastore database, and require less metadata caching on the Impala side.
+By default, much of the metadata for Kudu tables is handled by the underlying storage layer.
+Kudu tables have less reliance on the Metastore database, and require less metadata caching on the Impala side.
 For example, information about partitions in Kudu tables is managed by Kudu, and Impala does not cache any block locality metadata for Kudu tables.
 If the Kudu service is not integrated with the Hive Metastore, Impala will manage Kudu table metadata in the Hive Metastore.

 The REFRESH and INVALIDATE METADATA statements are needed less frequently for Kudu tables than for HDFS-backed tables.
 Neither statement is needed when data is added to, removed, or updated in a Kudu table, even if the changes are made directly to Kudu through a client program using the Kudu API.
-Run REFRESH table_name or INVALIDATE METADATA table_name for a Kudu table only after making a change to the Kudu table schema, such as adding or dropping a column, by a mechanism other than Impala.
+Run REFRESH table_name or INVALIDATE METADATA table_name for a Kudu table only after making a change to the Kudu table schema, such as adding or dropping a column.